amcinnes/simple_ca/README.md

 ### `./ca cert '*.example.com'`

-Creates and signs a certificate for `*.example.com`.
+Creates and signs a certificate for `*.example.com` using the CA created previously.
+The certificate and private key, which you need to give to your web server, are stored in `_.example.com.cert.pem` and `_.example.com.key.pem` respectively.

+### `./ca selfsigned '*.example.com'`

+Creates a self-signed certificate for `*.example.com`, independent of any CA.
 The certificate and private key, which you need to give to your web server, are stored in `_.example.com.cert.pem` and `_.example.com.key.pem` respectively.